-Phmsa Study: Wider Adoption Of Technology, Stronger Enforcement Critical To Improving Pipeline Safety07 Dec 2017, Posted in Blog Posts, Blog Posts
+Phmsa Study: Wider Adoption Of Technology, Stronger Enforcement Critical To Improving Pipeline Safety07 Dec 2017, Posted in All Posts, Blog Posts, Policy Blog

 Last June, Congress passed and the President signed the Protecting our Infrastructure of Pipelines and Enhancing Safety Act of 2016 (PIPES Act).
 Among the bill’s numerous other provisions was a hidden gem.
 Congress asked the Pipeline and Hazardous Material Safety Administration (PHMSA) to conduct a study on how new technologies can improve excavation safety by more accurately locating and mapping the presence of underground pipelines, and facilitating communication among all parties to an excavation process – locators, excavators, operators, and the quasi-governmental state one-call centers.
 Excavation damage is among the largest causes of pipeline incidents every year, and when things go wrong, the consequences can be catastrophic.
 (See the incident in Firestone, Colorado earlier this year).